What Are Analyst Estimates & Are They Accurate?

-Analyst estimates are predictions or forecasts about a company’s future financial performance created by equity research analysts who follow that business or industry.
+Analyst estimates are predictions or forecasts about a company’s future financial performance that are created by equity research analysts who follow that business or industry.

 Analyst estimates often take the form of quarterly, annual, or multi-year forecasts for a company’s revenue, earnings per share (EPS), operating margins, or other key metrics.